ASPP/pelita/doc/source/development.rst

 We used to use the `gitflow <https://github.com/nvie/gitflow>`_ model, but it was too complicated.
 Now we just have a few simple guidelines.

 The ``master`` branch is used for integration.
-Trivial commits such a typo fixes etc. can be committed directly to ``master``.
+Trivial commits such as typo fixes etc. can be committed directly to ``master``.
 Anything else should be done in a feature branch using, for example, the prefix ``feature/``.
 If you have commit-access to the ASPP repository, you may still want some code-review.
 In